Wendy Morton: 2nd term (2017–2019)

+3rd term (2019–2024)

+Morton was again re-elected at the 2019 general election with an increased vote share of 70.8% and an increased majority of 27,850.

 In February 2020 as Minister for Victims, Morton pledged an increase in government funding for rape support services.

 In the 2020 cabinet reshuffle, Morton was promoted to Parliamentary Under-Secretary of State for European Neighbourhood and the Americas at the Foreign and Commonwealth Office.
 She was reshuffled to the Department for Transport on 19 December 2021, following the move of responsibility for the United Kingdom's relationship with the European Union to the Foreign, Commonwealth and Development Office, in a straight job-swap with Chris Heaton-Harris.

 Morton endorsed Liz Truss during the July–September 2022 Conservative Party leadership election.

 She was sworn in as a member of the Privy Council on 13 September 2022.
-The same day she was the recipient of alleged abusive texts from MP Sir Gavin Williamson over his exclusion from the guest list of the funeral of Queen Elizabeth II at Westminster Abbey.
-During a further text exchange on 17 October, she wrote, "I need no lecture from you Gavin when I ask a civil question."
+The same day she was the recipient of alleged abusive texts from Gavin Williamson over his exclusion from the guest list of the funeral of Queen Elizabeth II at Westminster Abbey.
+During a further text exchange on 17 October, she wrote, "I need no lecture from you Gavin when I ask a civil question".

-On 19 October, during an ongoing political crisis, Morton was reported to have resigned as Chief Whip during a Commons vote and then un-resigned later that evening.
+On 19 October 2022, during an ongoing political crisis, Morton was reported to have resigned as Chief Whip during a Commons vote and then un-resigned later that evening.
 She later confirmed that she had resigned, but Truss rejected her resignation and she instead continued as Chief Whip.
 On 24 October, Morton submitted a formal complaint to Conservative Campaign Headquarters over Williamson's text messages.

 Morton resigned as Chief Whip shortly after the resignation of Truss as prime minister on 25 October 2022.
 On 26 October, following Williamson's promotion to Cabinet, Morton escalated her complaint by flagging and supplying the offending texts to the Cabinet Office's Proprietary and Ethics Team.
 Morton asked for anonymity but the text content was leaked to the Sunday Times and also appeared in the Telegraph and Metro on 7 November 2022.
 On 8 November, Sky News reported that Morton has lodged a complaint with the Parliamentary watchdog, Independent Complaints and Grievance Scheme, regarding the content of the text messages that she had previously reported identical allegations to her party executive as abusive.

+4th term (2024–present)

+At the 2024 general election, Morton was again re-elected, with a decreased vote share of 38.8% and a decreased majority of 4,231.

+Morton stood in the election for Deputy Speaker in the House of Commons on 23 July 2024, but was defeated by her Conservative colleagues Nus Ghani and Caroline Nokes.